Krishna-Prakaash/productcompanywebsite/README.md

 ![output4](./images/SSS4.png)
 ## Result:

-Thus a website is designed for the software product company and the HTML,CSS code are validated.
+Thus a website is designed for the Buisness and the HTML,CSS code are validated.